Arcadia-Science/2023-actin-embedding/README.md

 ### 5. Prepare metadata

 We started this analysis with a list of the 50,000 proteins most related to human actin according to protein BLAST.
-Before the ProteinCartography pipeline could be ran, we prepared the list of proteins using the `1_prep_metadata.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder.
+Before the ProteinCartography pipeline could be ran, we prepared the list of proteins using the `1_prep_metadata.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder using the `2023-actin` environment.

 This involves mapping RefSeq IDs to UniProt accession IDs, then retrieving data from UniProt for each protein.
 The data retrieved from UniProt include protein name, organism, taxonomic information, length, annotation score, length, fragment status, sequence, and gene name.
 The fragmentary proteins are then filtered out.